Amputation rates following limb salvage at a tertiary care podiatry centre: A retrospective analysis

 Discussion

-The higher proportion of male amputees aligns with established epidemiological patterns, highlighting the need for targeted prevention (12) (Kumar et al ,2020).
+The higher proportion of male amputees aligns with established epidemiological patterns, highlighting the need for targeted prevention (Kumar et al, 2020).
 In the Indian context, men are often the primary earners and are more engaged in outdoor and physically demanding activities.
 This increases their exposure to trauma and injuries, thereby making them more vulnerable to diabetic foot complications and subsequent amputations.
-The age distribution, peaking in the 50–70-year range, reflects the cumulative impact of long-standing diabetes and associated comorbidities such as peripheral arterial disease, neuropathy, and impaired wound healing.
-Over time, these chronic conditions compromise vascular integrity and immune response, increasing the risk of foot ulcers, infections, and ultimately, amputations in this age group.
-(Patil et al, 2024).
+The age distribution, peaking in the 50–70-year range, reflects the cumulative impact of long-standing diabetes and associated comorbidities, such as peripheral arterial disease, neuropathy and impaired wound healing.
+Over time, these chronic conditions compromise vascular integrity and immune response, increasing the risk of foot ulcers, infections and, ultimately, amputations in this age group (Patil et al, 2024).

 Providing effective psychological counselling before amputation can reduce emotional distress and alleviate anxiety about both the surgery and the challenges of post-amputation life.
 Counselling techniques may include cognitive-behavioural therapy (CBT) to address negative thoughts and improve coping strategies, psychoeducation to prepare patients for the physical and functional changes ahead, and supportive counselling focused on grief, loss, and adjustment.
 Group sessions or peer support from other amputees can also be beneficial in reducing fear of the unknown and fostering resilience.

-In conclusion, while physical recovery and prosthetic adaptation are encouraging, a comprehensive, patient-centered rehabilitation model is essential.
+In conclusion, while physical recovery and prosthetic adaptation are encouraging, a comprehensive, patient-centred rehabilitation model is essential.
 This should include:

 Conclusion